Title

 FOR XML PATH('')

-This time I have changed the PATH as PATH('') which eliminated the row tags from the resultant XML document fragment.
+This time I have changed the FOR XML PATH as FOR XML PATH('') which eliminated the row tags from the resultant XML document fragment.

 SELECT ',' + [description]